-Learners will analyse how relationships impact physical, mental, emotional, social, and spiritual health.
+Learners will analyse how heathy and safe relationships impact physical, mental, emotional, social, and spiritual health.

 Learners will be introduced to concepts that help to navigate changing relationships with family, friends, peer groups and others and to consider the ways that change can be positive.
 How friendship and love can be expressed in safe and healthy ways both online and offline is a new concept introduced.
 Learners will continue to explore social justice issues around inclusion by thinking critically about the ways in which language is used and the ways in which communication with and about one another contributes to equality, belonging, and community connectedness.
 The curriculum continues to build important personal safety skills by revisiting common lures often used by sexual offenders online or offline.
-Luring is a tactic used to recruit young people into commercial sexual exploitation - a societal concern for Nova Scotia youth, and our learners must be able to recognize these tactics and practice how to respond.
+Luring is a tactic used to recruit young people into commercial sexual exploitation a societal concern for Nova Scotia youth, and our learners must be able to recognize these tactics and practice how to respond.
 Help-seeking in the context of relationships continues to be an important life-skill that is also reinforced within this outcome.

 - Citizenship (CZ)

 - Communication (COM)

 - Critical Thinking (CT)

 - Personal and Career Development (PCD)

-- Technological Fluency (TF)

-- Investigate how changing relationships with self and others can impact the dimensions of health (CZ, CT, PCD) - Analyse communication skills that keep relationships healthy (CZ, COM, CT, PCD) - Investigate how boundaries keep relationships safe and healthy (CZ, CT, PCD)
+- Investigate how changing relationships with self and others can impact the dimensions of health (CZ, CT, PCD) - Analyse communication skills that keep relationships healthy (CZ, COM, CT, PCD) - Investigate how boundaries keep relationships safe and healthy (CZ, CT, PCD) - Identify ways to safely intervene when help is needed (CZ, CT, COM)